Sian Anthony Ba (Hons), MA, PhD, ACIFA

 Sian has been active in archaeology since graduating in 2000.
-Sian worked as an excavator, osteologist and Senior Archaeologist for Thames Valley Archaeological Services and Museum of London Archaeology.
+Sian worked as an excavator, osteologist and Senior Archaeologist for Thames Valley Archaeological Services, then Museum of London Archaeology.
 During this period, she worked on sites in the UK and Ireland ranging from rural prehistoric and Romano-British settlements to complex, highly stratified urban sites dating from the Roman period to the Second World War.
 She joined the Museum of Copenhagen, Denmark in 2009 to manage the excavation of a large modern cemetery as part of the new city Metro project.
-In 2011 Sian started her PhD research in Sweden using the excavations in Copenhagen as the foundation material, she defended her thesis ‘Materialising modern cemeteries.
+In 2011 Sian started her PhD research in Sweden and defended her thesis ‘Materialising modern cemeteries.
 Excavations at Assistens cemetery, Copenhagen’ in late 2016.
 Whilst working at Lund University she gained pedagogic qualifications, lectured and led courses.
 Sian joined AOC Archaeology in 2018 as a Project Manager.
 She regularly gives talks to local studies groups, Death Cafes and at conferences focusing on her research interests in historical archaeology, death studies and grave digging.

 Anthony S 2018.
 Buried but alive?
 Interpreting post-depositional bone movement, anxieties over death, and premature burial.
 Lund Archaeological Review 23, 2018, 1-15.